-The Record Company has been taking all the best parts of rock ‘n roll history and rolling them into one with their blend of blues and garage rock inspired by staples from John Lee Hooker to The Stooges.
+The Record Company have been taking all the best parts of rock ‘n roll history and rolling them into one with their blend of blues and garage rock inspired by staples from John Lee Hooker to The Stooges.

 As their sound soaks up the best of bygone styles, topped by their very own fresh twist, it’s no surprise the trio is still riding high from playing their largest shows to date opening for the legendary Bob Seger – documented above as the band trekked a long, hard-won Road to the Forum from the origins of their very own east Los Angeles living room where The Record Company got its start.